seek4science/seek/tmp/docs/redis_filestore_cache_plan_2655_2026-07-07.md

         `tmp/cache` today, pre-cutover) is read back cleanly through the new store's file-side reader — leftover pre-cutover entries can't cause a boot-time or request-time error once this store is live
+      - `clear` removes entries from both backends
+      - `clear` does **not** wipe Redis keys outside the configured namespace — proves the namespace-safety point above with a live assertion, not just a comment

+Separately (informational, no plan change needed): `rake tmp:cache:clear` is a raw `rm_rf Dir["tmp/cache/*"]` (`railties/lib/rails/tasks/tmp.rake`) — it doesn't call `Rails.cache.clear` and has no idea what cache store is configured.
+After cutover it will only clear the filesystem-overflow side, leaving Redis-cached items untouched, silently changing this task from "clear the cache" to "clear part of the cache."
+It's invoked by `script/update-from-git.sh`, `script/mini-update-from-git.sh`, `script/load-docker.sh`, and `script/import-docker-data.sh` (all via `rake tmp:clear`, which depends on `tmp:cache:clear`).
+Not fixed here since it's an operational/deploy-script concern rather than part of the store implementation — worth a follow-up if a full cache clear via these scripts is ever actually relied upon in practice.

 ## Step 4 — Oversized-entry logging